mendikup/Audio-Analasis/README.md

 *   Asynchronous pipeline → prevents transcription (a long task) from blocking flow

-*   Mongo Writer & ES Indexer run in parallel → reduces latency
+*   Mongo Writer and ES Indexer run in parallel → reduces latency

 *   Microservice principle → each service has a single responsibility